eacton/CAGEF/Lesson_1/README.md

-#### Lesson 1 - Intro to R and R-Studio: Becoming Friends with the R Environment and Getting your Data In and Out of R
+#### Lesson 1 - Intro to R and R-Studio: Becoming Friends with the R Environment

 **Objective:** At the end of this session you will be familiar with the R environment, setting your working directory, know about basic data structures in R and how to create them.
-You will be able to import data into R (tsv, csv, xls(x), googlesheets) and export your data again.
+You will be able to install and load packages.

 *Quick Intro to the R Environment*

--   setting working directory (also, absolute and relative paths)
+-   Source, Console, Environment, and Viewer panes
 -   check out variables in the global environment and viewer
 -   changing global options
 -   how to get help

+*Quick Intro to setting you working directory*

+-   absolute and relative paths

 *Making Life Easier*

 -   trouble-shooting basics
 -   annotating your code
 -   finding answers online
+-   best practices

 *Quick Intro to R Data Structures* - ie. vectors, matrices, data frames, lists